Wizards-vs-Robots/documentation/srs.md

 ### 3.2 Usability
 We plan on designing the user interface as intuitive and self-explanatory as possible.
 Though there will be online support, it should not be necessary to use it.
 Games usually share similar controls or concepts.
-We build on this familiarity.
+We want to build on this familiarity.

+For accessibility, texts should be not too small and well readable.
+The game shouldn't rely on red to green contrasts, in order to not exclude red-green color blind people.

 ### 3.3 Reliability

 #### 3.3.1 Availability
-The multiplayer servers shall be available at any time.
+The multiplayer servers aim for a availability of >99%.
+This includes possible well-known hosts in case of peer-to-peer / community hosted multiplayer servers.

 #### 3.3.2 Defect Rate
-Losing data due to defects or crashed is annoying and deminishes the fun experienced with the game.
+Losing data due to defects or crashes is annoying and deminishes the fun experienced with the game.
 Hence, we try our best to backup the data with little overhead to preserve the game state.

 ### 3.4 Perfomance